Aimini/hm-51/README.md

  - SFR  A,B,SP,PSW,DPL,DPH,IE,IP

 ### Add SFR
- When adding SFR, the input/ouput pin of the device should be connected to the IO pin of CPU, the higher 8-bit of the address pin of the CPU will ouput the SFR address, and your device should check the address to ensure that the CPU is trying to operate it.
+ When adding SFR, the input/output pin of the device should be connected to the IO pin of CPU, the higher 8-bit of the address pin of the CPU will output the SFR address, and your device should check the address to ensure that the CPU is trying to operate it.

-  In the case of CPU operating you deivce, when `SFR_OE` is hight, your device must ouput the desired content to the IO pin, and when `SFR_WE` is high, your device should accept then value of the IO Pin.
+  In the case of CPU operating you deivce, when `SFR_OE` is hight, your device must output the desired content to the IO pin, and when `SFR_WE` is high, your device should accept then value of the IO Pin.

   Howerver, no matter what, the device's read/write behavior is designed by you.